What's the cover letter length?

-It is recommended that a cover letter should be half a page to a full page.
-Your cover letter should be divided into three of four paragraphs for easy reading, too.
+But, it is recommended that the length of a cover letter should be half a page to a full page.
+Your cover letter length should be divided into three of four paragraphs for easy reading, too.

 Remember: a lot of important information is already on your CV.
-So, when writing your cover letter, you need to cherry-pick the best bits to showcase.
+So, when writing your cover letter to its ideal length, you need to cherry-pick the best bits to showcase.

 Imagine yourself as a recruiter: what would you find interesting when reading a cover letter?
+What would you think to include in a cover letter?
 What information would you deem relevant?
 Be your own best advocate, and select the information that will give the most memorable impression.

 As an applicant, you have to remember that recruiters have limited time when reviewing applications.
 In fact, your suitability could be determined within the first 30 seconds of them reading your cover letter.

-It’s all about quality, not quantity.
+It’s all about quality, not quantity, when thinking about what to include in a cover letter.
 You want to deliver something that fits the recruiter’s essential job needs whilst showcasing your own personal achievements.
 There's no denying that it can initially be a daunting task – after all, you have to prove yourself in only a matter of words.
 But it is possible, and writing cover letters gets easier with time and practice.

 I don't have enough to say!